srikacharla/NLPSRI_ARMEL/README.md

 # Project title : NLP for music lyrics analysis.

 # 1. Description of project

 - Through this project we aim to build and train models to classify songs into respective genres through their lyrics.
 We performed similarity analysis of songs of various genres over different periods.
 We also looked at how accurate models can be when they are trained on lyrics data and how the models perform when we throw different kinds of data at them.
 We also gained insight on what goes on inside a model and how obvious things about a dataset don’t actually play a significant role in the prediction process.
-We also performed sentiment analysis on these genres to guage which genres had the most positive songs and what happens to existing sentiment analysis tools when we throw non english data at them.
+We also performed sentiment analysis on these genres to gauge which genres had the most positive songs and what happens to existing sentiment analysis tools when we input non english data.

-- Expected output:
+- Final report + all expected output: https://drive.google.com/file/d/1SpkxsUd5abPvv-wVoAq4NN445LPyGAce/view?usp=sharing
-https://drive.google.com/file/d/1SpkxsUd5abPvv-wVoAq4NN445LPyGAce/view?usp=sharing

 - The project proposal document can be found here: